Tinkerforge/doc/de/source/Hardware/Bricklets/Analog_Out.rst

 .. image:: /Images/Bricklets/bricklet_analog_out_master_600.jpg
    :scale: 100 %
-   :alt: Analog Out Bricklet connected to Master Brick
+   :alt: Analog Out Bricklet verbunden mit Master Brick
    :align: center
    :target: ../../_images/Bricklets/bricklet_analog_out_master_1200.jpg

-If you connect the Brick to the PC over USB, you should see a tab named "Analog Out Bricklet" in the Brick Viewer after you pressed "connect".
-Select this tab.
+Wenn du den Brick per USB an den PC anschließt sollte einen Moment später im Brick Viewer ein neuer Tab namens "Analog Out Bricklet" auftauchen.
+Wähle diesen Tab aus.

 In this tab you can configure the voltage on the output pin.
 For test purposes, you can measure this voltage with a voltmeter.
 If everything went as expected the voltage on the voltmeter and the voltage